stafiprotocol/stafi-node/README.md

 ./scripts/init.sh
 ```

-> You can add `export PATH="$HOME/.cargo/bin:$PATH"` in the ~/.bashrc and restart the terminal or run source ~/.cargo/env to update environment.
+> You can add `export PATH="$HOME/.cargo/bin:$PATH"` in the ~/.bashrc and restart the terminal or run source ~/.cargo/env to update the environment.

 Build Stafi: